-It’s a by-product of how this family of air purifiers work.
-The electric motor is driven by a control board which quickly switches power on and off to the motor to keep a desired speed.
+It’s a by-product of how this family of air purifiers works.
+The electric motor is driven by a control board that quickly switches power on and off to the motor to keep the desired speed.

 Based on my testing, measurements, and personal use I believe it’s a quiet purifier and has a nice, pleasant sound.

-Although the design has front-facing LED indicators, it real use at night they’re not a distraction for me.
+Although the design has front-facing LED indicators, in real use at night they’re not a distraction for me.
 Unlike some others they’re dim enough that they don’t annoy me or interrupt my sleep.
-However, it’s important to note that the human eye is especially sensitive to blue light, so you may want to switch off the UV-C feature at bed time.
+However, it’s important to note that the human eye is especially sensitive to blue light, so you may want to switch off the UV-C feature at bedtime.

 Unlike some competitors in its room size range that I’ve tested, there’s no way to dim or turn off the indicator lights.

 However, in practice, I didn’t find them to be a bother at night.
 Then again, as the human eye is especially sensitive to blue light, I did switch off the UV-C feature at bedtime.

 Interestingly enough, the front-facing LEDs are a style feature only on the AC4900CA.
 They’re not shared by GermGuardian Desktop Air Purifier for Home, H13 HEPA Filter, Removes Dust,...

 Both lights have a soft glow that’s not overbearing in my opinion.
 They don’t “light up the room” or anything like that.
 Fortunately it’s obvious that smart design went into keeping the brightness level low.

 If you’re a light sleeper like me you don’t have anything to worry about.
 If necessary, you can always face the purifier at an angle if you’d like to use the UV-C feature at night but not see the blue light.